saeedghsh/arrangement/src/NOTES.rst

 	- comments from Adam and Slawomir
 	- sorting procedure 1st-2nd derivatives -> tangentAngle and curvature

+      [ ] half edge attributes:
+	- [v] sIdx, eIdx are redundant, they should be the same as selfIdx[0], selfIdx[1]
+	- [v] 1stDer, 2ndDer removed.
+	- [] TVal  needed? - something is wrong in visualization!
+I don't know what!
+	  -> I don't have to use IPE for eTVal and sTVal,
+	  -> just need to fetch them from the node!
+	  -> we have the node, and the current curve, easily find the corresponding tVal
+	- search for TValHere

       [ ] pycuda?

       [ ] should I switch from sympy to CGAL?

       [ ] intersection is the bottle-neck - how to improve that?

       [ ] merge_collocated_intersectionPoints - too slow!

       [ ] caching - store sorted outlets from each nodes